Mapping the interaction between science and misinformation in COVID-19 tweets: Results

 We observe that scientists with few followers are typically unverified but exhibit a high level of scientific content sharing in general, with values approaching $1$ (see Fig.~\ref{fig:users-foll}).
 Counter-intuitively, as the number of followers increases, the proportion of scientific content declines.
 Furthermore, an overlapping region emerges between verified and non-verified profiles as the number of followers increases.
 Specifically, there is a gradual drop in the level of scientific sharing among accounts with a large following (exceeding $10^4$ followers).

 Although counter-intuitive, these patterns may be driven by scientists referencing untrustworthy sources with the intention of debunking the source.
-To better understand this, we analyse the sentiment of scholarly users towards scientific and untrustworthy content, see Fig.~\ref{fig:users-foll} left-middle panels.
-Both distributions show two clear peaks, indicating that both positive and negative sentiments are present for each type of content.
+To better understand behaviour, we analyse the sentiment of scholarly users towards scientific and untrustworthy content, measuring it using the sentiment analysis tool VADER \cite{hutto2014vader}.
+In Fig.~\ref{fig:users-foll} left-middle panels, we can see that both distributions show two clear peaks, indicating that positive and negative sentiments are present for each type of content.
 However, for scientific content, the sentiment is more strongly concentrated around a higher positive value, suggesting that scientists generally communicate positively about science.
 The sharper negative peak for untrustworthy sources may reflect a more consistent critical tone, such as discussing problems or raising concerns.
-For untrustworthy content, the sentiment distribution shows greater variance and skews more negative, indicating a wider range of sentiment that combines extreme negativity with neutral or mixed tones.
+For untrustworthy content, the sentiment distribution shows greater variance and skews more negatively, indicating a wider range of sentiment that combines negativity with neutral or mixed tones.

 Finally, for the case of non-scientific users, we can see an opposite trend with respect to the scientific ones.
 Accounts with a lower number of followers are unverified and tend to share more untrustworthy content with respect to science (see lines below the line of $0.5$), potentially including automated (bot-like) behaviour.
-Verified users with a high number of followers, including prominent individuals as well as major institutions such as research centres, universities, public health agencies (e.g., WHO, CDC), and international organizations (e.g., the United Nations), tend to share science over highly untrustworthy sources.
+Verified users with a high number of followers, including prominent individuals as well as major institutions such as research centres, universities, public health agencies (e.g., WHO, CDC), and international organisations (e.g., the United Nations), tend to share science over highly untrustworthy sources.